Miami Federal Crimes Lawyer

 Accused of a Federal Offense?
 Reach Out to our Law Firm for Defense.

-When the federal government receives a crime report, investigators from big-name agencies, such as the FBI, DEA, U.S. Secret Service, or ATF, are dispatched to determine whether a federal offense has occurred and who committed it.
-Agents have considerable resources and will use various investigative techniques to identify a suspect, like wiretapping, surveillance, and online activity review.
 After the federal investigation, which can take months or even years, investigators hand over the file to a U.S. Attorney, who will prosecute and seek maximum penalties.
 Suppose you have been accused of a federal crime.
-In that case, you need a federal criminal defense attorney ready and willing to do what it takes to protect your rights and future.
+In that case, you need a criminal defense attorney ready and willing to do what it takes to protect your rights and future.

 At Jeffrey S. Weiner, P.A., our Miami federal crimes attorneys have extensive experience and are ready to put in the time and effort to defend you.
 We recognize how intimidating and scary it is to be investigated by federal agents.
 That is why we will stand by your side, providing the guidance and information you need to understand your federal case and legal options.
-Our federal criminal team has fought for clients in a range of federal criminal cases and has the knowledge, skills, and resources to challenge the accusations made against you.

-To discuss your federal case and legal avenues we can explore, contact our federal crimes lawyers in Miami at (305) 985-6640.
+To discuss your case and legal avenues we can explore, contact our federal crimes lawyers in Miami at (305) 985-6640.
 Your initial consultation is free.

 What Are State vs. Federal Crimes?